MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/custom-attribute-mapping.md

      ```
      For more information, see [create servicePrincipal](/graph/api/serviceprincipal-post-serviceprincipals?view=graph-rest-1.0&tabs=http&preserve-view=true)

-     - Using PowerShell (Note: take the $appId value from previous steps)
+     - Using PowerShell (Note: take the $appId variable from previous steps)

      ```powershell
      New-MgServicePrincipal -AppId $appId